ssbc/ssb-subset-replication-spec/README.md

 ```
 {
-   proofs: [proof1, ...],
+   statements: [statement1, ...],
    data: [msg1, ...]
 }
 ```

-Where a proof is defined as the latest version of a [ssb-observable] that describes the thing you are querying.
+Where a statements is defined as the latest version of a [ssb-observable] that describes the thing you are querying.
 This can be useful for contact messages for an author where messages needs to be in order and nothing left out by a third party.
-Note you can have multiple proofs.
-This allows other feeds than the author to assign proofs to a result set.
+Note you can have multiple statements.
+This allows other feeds than the author to add statements to a result set.

 This api replaces `getFeed`, `getFeedReverse`, `getMessagesOfType` of [partial replication v1].